Friz-zy/pyspaces/README.md

 I want to change it: i want to create native python bindings to glibc with interface of python multiprocessing.Process.

 PS: you can look at [python-nsenter](https://github.com/zalando/python-nsenter) too, it's looks awesome.

+PPS: new project from author of asylum - [butter](https://pypi.python.org/pypi/butter/0.10)

 ## Example